Fate101/Stormfox-HUD-and-ULX-Module/README.md

  - Format all variables under clock such as Server Name/Weather/Temp to allow users to choose which order these are in as well as enable/disable them.
  - Allow server admins to set the position of the hud via ConVars (Workshop release only - If they don't want to modify the code themselves)

+## Usage

+Feel free to use and modify at will for your own servers.
+No need to credit us or anything but always appreciated if you do.

 ## Contact
 Any issues contact me on Discord  - Fate#2191 or join https://discord.gg/SoulNetworks